ParthShukla1992/VBA-automations-2/README.md

 # VBA-automations-2
-Problem-We had to update portfolio of several EY employees based on data provided on their investements.
+Problem-We had to update portfolio of several company employees based on data provided on their investements.
 Time savings of upto 91% achieved through this.
 WE had three files 1.Current file, 2.
 Previous file 3.
 Internal website data report.
 This macro was prepared to prepare the current file to the desired format.